Birla Vidya Mandir

-It was built in the 1870s as Oak Openings High School and the naturalist and story teller Jim Corbett studied at it.
+The Current Campus of the School was built in the 1870s as Oak Openings High School and the naturalist and story teller Jim Corbett studied at it.
 In 1905, Oak Openings was amalgamated with the Philander Smith Institute of Mussoorie, resulting in the Philander Smith College.
 In the wake of the Second World War, Hallett War School was built on the same campus, established for the children of the British who were in India at that time due to the war.

 Birla Vidya Mandir came into existence in 1947, when Shree G. D. Birla bought the estate.

 Before India achieved its independence, Pant wanted to start a public school; a donation from Ghanshyam Das Birla, a philanthropist and industrialist, made this possible.
 Pant then used the estate of Philander Smith, which had housed the Hallett War School during India's war years, to create Birla Vidya Mandir.